 4. Perfect for Shopping

 If you enjoy shopping, then a visit to London is a must because you will be spoilt for choice with shops.
 London is home to Europe’s largest urban shopping centre Westfield, as well as famous department stores such as Harrods and Selfridges.

 London has everything you could possibly want from luxury shops, high street outlets, street markets and more.
 No better place for shopping than London, you’ll be sure to find something special in the city.

-Some of these free museum and galleries include Tate Modern, The British Museum, The National Portrait, the National History Museum.
-London can be quite an expensive city at times so taking advantages of the brilliant free attractions is a must.
+Some of these free museums and galleries include Tate Modern, The British Museum, The National Portrait, and the National History Museum.
+London can be quite an expensive city at times so taking advantage of the brilliant free attractions is a must.

 You will be spoilt for choice when comes to places to stay while you are in London.
 The place is packed with a variety of accommodations to suit everyone no matter what your budget is.
 From five-star hotels, boutique hotels, B&B’s, hostels and more.
 It shouldn’t be hard to find the right accommodation for you in London.

 Things to Know Before Visiting London – London Travel Guide Blog

 Before we fill you up with all the great things you can see and do in London, we thought it would be helpful to provide you with some tips and advice before setting out on your London adventure.
 Especially if you have never been to London before it’s important to know what to expect.

 Get yourself an Oyster Card and London Visitor Pass

 The best thing you can do before going to London is to buy an Oyster Card and Visitor’s Pass.
 These are vital to help you with saving money and time in London.
 The Oyster card is a quick and easy way to pay for public transport and is cheaper than buying paper tickets.